pkhuong/barrierd/README.md

 The daemon needs `CAP_SYS_ADMIN` (i.e., root) not only for setup, but also for long-running operations.
-The daemon must thus be spawned with admin capabilities; and once setup is complete, it will use seccomp to whitelist only a few syscalls in a fine-grained manner (in particular, the bpf syscall is only allowed to read or write to pre-created maps).
+The daemon must thus be spawned with admin capabilities.
+Once setup is complete, it will use seccomp to whitelist only a few syscalls in a fine-grained manner (in particular, the bpf syscall is only allowed to read from or write to pre-created maps).

 The daemon should be invoked with the path to a file that will be